Treatment & Medication

 Treatment Options for Parkinson’s

-While there is no cure for Parkinson’s at this time, there are a number of treatments that can ease symptoms.
-Parkinson’s medications are the mainstay of treatment, but modalities are often used in combination.
-Physical, occupational and speech therapy can be critical to the treatment plan.
-Surgical options also have an important role for a subset of patients with Parkinson’s disease.
+While there is no cure for Parkinson’s at this time, there are a number of treatments and lifestyle changes that can ease symptoms.
+Parkinson’s medications are the mainstay of treatment, but modalities are often used in combination to reap the most benefits.
+Physical, occupational, and speech therapy can be critical to the treatment plan.
+Surgical options also have an important role for a subset of patients with PD.
 Finally, complementary therapies can be used to treat some Parkinson’s disease symptoms.
 Your physician and other healthcare professionals can help you determine the best treatment plan for your symptoms.

 Managing your symptoms with medication

 Almost all patients with Parkinson’s disease eventually need to take medication to help with their motor symptoms.
-Several classes of medications are available and can be viewed here.
-Carbidopa/Levodopa remains the most effective symptomatic therapy and is available in many strengths and formulations.
+Several classes of medications are available, while Carbidopa/Levodopa remains the most effective symptomatic therapy and is available in many strengths and formulations.
 It also may be used in combination with other classes of medications including Dopamine Agonists, COMT Inhibitors, MAO Inhibitors, and Anticholinergic agents.
 Treatment is highly individualized and adjusted over time based on symptoms and side effects.
+Once on medication, it is important to adhere to the specific dosing and timing in order to prevent the medication effects wearing off, leading to an increase in symptoms.

 Learn More About Parkinson’s Medications